Food and Groceries

 - Meals on Wheels: We continue to deliver Meals on Wheels and have offered extra meals to all Meals on Wheels participants to stockpile in case of a service interruption.
 We are following the strict sanitation guidelines put forth by the CDC to minimize risk.
 We have experienced a surge in new Meals on Wheels consumers.

-- Grab n' Go Meals: Congregate meal sites are closed until further notice, however "Grab n' Go Meals" are available at Bernardston Senior Center (M-F), Greenfield Senior Center (Wed. and Thurs.), Orange Senior Center (M-F), Petersham COA (every Monday), Phillipston COA (every Tuesday), Royalston COA (every Wednesday), Shelburne Senior Center (every Wednesday), and South County Senior Center (M-F).
+- Grab n' Go Meals: Congregate meal sites are closed until further notice, however "Grab n' Go Meals" are available at Bernardston Senior Center (M-F), Greenfield Senior Center (Wed. and Thurs.), Orange Senior Center (M-Th), Petersham COA (every Monday), Phillipston COA (third Tuesday; closed Dec.-Mar), Royalston COA (every Wednesday), Shelburne Senior Center (every Wednesday), and South County Senior Center (M-F).
 Call the centers for more information.

 - Grocery Shopping and Delivery: LifePath is offering volunteer grocery shopping and delivery in Franklin County and the North Quabbin areas for people over age 60 or people with physical illnesses or disabilities or people who are immunocompromised.